ucan-wg/awake/README.md

 Authorized Wire Authenticated Key Exchange (AWAKE) is an [AKE](https://en.wikipedia.org/wiki/Authenticated_Key_Exchange) built on top of the [UCAN auth token](https://github.com/ucan-wg/spec).
 AWAKE is similar to other mutual authentication schemes, such as self-signed [mTLS](https://datatracker.ietf.org/doc/html/rfc8705), but with a focus on authorization proofs.
 AWAKE leverages the capability chain to prove access to some resource, validating that the requestor is communicating with a party capable of performing certain actions.
 This is a helpful root of trust with a well defined context when establishing a secure communications channel.

+The core problem that AWAKE solves is bootstrapping a secure session on top of a public channel.
+Key exchanges for point-to-point communication are plentiful, but in open, trusteless protocols, rooting trust can be a barrier for ad hoc communications channels.
+Two common approaches are to use a trusted certificate authority, or ignore the principal and "merely" establish a point-to-point channel.

+Capability-based systems have a helpful philosophy towards a third path.
+By emphasizing authorization over authentication, they provide a way to know something provable about what the other party "can do", even if they have no sure way of knowing "who they are".
+One way of phrasing this is that such an agent is "functionally equivalent to the principal in this context".

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-# 1. Introduction

-In open, trusteless protocols, rooting trust can be difficult.
-Authenticating a user through a software agent is often too high a barrier for ad hoc communications channels.
-Two common approaches are to use a certificate authority, or ignore the principal and "merely" establish a point-to-point channel.

-Capability-based systems have a helpful philosophy towards this goal: emphasizing authorization over authentication.
-The human being on the other end of a handshake matters much less than what that agent is authorized to do.
-One way of phrasing this is that such an agent is "functionally equivalent to the principal in this context".
-This provides an avenue for ensuring that the party on the other side of a connection is able to perform specific actions.

-# 2. High Level Protocol

-## 2.1 Roles
+# 1 Roles

 | Name      | Role                                                 |
 | --------- | ---------------------------------------------------- |